-Vibrato is a indisputable component of flute playing.
-While its use depends on the historical era, and the orchestration of the performance, it is also an intimate and defining aspect of an individual's musical being.
+Vibrato is an indisputable component of flute playing.
+While its use depends on the historical era[Baroque vibrato will not be the same as 19th century, etc.], the composer's intent or desires [especially in the 20thc. composers will often indicate "no vibrato" or "wide vibrato", etc.], and the orchestration of the performance, it is also an intimate and defining aspect of an individual's musical being.
 Anyone who follows flutists will recognize James Galway in an instant...just from his vibrato!